The Royal Dutch Guide Dog Foundation A bird’s eye view of KNGF Geleidehonden

-We believe that good training and support are a long-term goal.
+We believe that good training and support serve a long-term goal.
 Our after-care includes home visits and a special helpdesk where all questions are answered by expert personnel.

 Experience proves that most of our clients do not wish to do without a guide dog after their first dog has retired.
 Continuity is, therefore, of the utmost importance to our organisation.
-We have made a commitment to our clients to always have a specially trained dog available for them, for now and in the future.
+We have made a commitment to our clients to always have a specially trained dog available for them, for the present day and in the future.